MikunsHub/powersync/README.md

 # PowerSync MQTT Client

 The PowerSync MQTT Client is a Python application designed to connect to an MQTT broker, subscribe to a specific topic, and process incoming messages.
 It transforms and logs the received data while providing robust error handling and a graceful shutdown mechanism.
-This project aims to provide a reliable and structured way to handle MQTT communication and data processing.
+For a detailed inlook into this project, [architecture.md](architecture.md) goes into details.

 ## Features